sohailRa/ml_api/README.md

 # ml_api

-This repo is used to use Flask to deploy machine learning models
+This repo is used to use to develop RESTful/Flask APIs to deploy machine learning models